Area Law for the entanglement entropy of free fermions in nonrandom ergodic field

 \end{rmk}}

 In our next result, we consider one-dimensional discrete Schr\"odinger operators $\eqref{eq:schrodinger1}$ with potentials generated by a subshift of finite type (see Section~\ref{sec:subshift}), a very interesting class of hyperbolic dynamical systems exhibiting the so-called classical dynamical chaos, see e.g. \cite{Br-St:02}.
-For these ergodic operators, the spectral localisation was recently proved in \cite{ADZ1, ADZ} .
+For these ergodic operators, the spectral localisation { outside of a discrete set of energies and for a range of coupling constants} was recently proved in \cite{ADZ1, ADZ} .